AnvithaYalamanchili/Javascript/rock-paper-scissors/README.md

 ## Files

-- `index.html`: The main HTML file that contains the structure of the game.
+- `rock-paper-scissors.html`: The main HTML file that contains the structure of the game.
-- `styles/10-rock-paper-scissors.css`: The CSS file that styles the game.
+- `rock-paper-scissors.css`: The CSS file that styles the game.
-- `scripts/10-rock-paper-scissors.js`: The JavaScript file that contains the game logic.
+- `rock-paper-scissors.js`: The JavaScript file that contains the game logic.

 ## Code Overview